Improved Contextual Recognition In Automatic Speech Recognition Systems By Semantic Lattice Rescoring: Results and Discussion

-We conduct an identical experiment on the \texttt{test-other} dataset.
-The Word Error Rate (WER) values were less favorable compared to the current dataset.
-In Table 3, we observed a 21.42\% decrease in WER, but it's important to note that the initial values on the \texttt{test-other} set were already higher and our results are better than the SOTA \cite{kaldi}.
+We replicated the experimental procedure on the \texttt{test-other} dataset to assess the performance of our model in a different context.
+Notably, the Word Error Rate (WER) values exhibited less favorable outcomes in comparison to the results obtained from the current dataset (\texttt{test-clean}).
+As illustrated in Table 3, we observed a significant 21.42\% decrease in WER; however, it is crucial to acknowledge that the initial WER values on the \texttt{test-other} set were inherently higher than those on \texttt{test-clean}.
+Despite this, our findings, as presented in Table 4, surpass the state-of-the-art results \cite{kaldi} for the HMM-SAT-GMM model, which shares a similar architectural framework with ours.
+This suggests the robustness and superiority of our model even in scenarios with inherently higher WER values.

+Our lattice rescoring approach surpasses the inherent advantages of transformer models by focusing on context-specific improvements, employing a refined sequential processing strategy for more effective and contextually informed enhancements.
+By utilizing a transformer-based model, we aim to capture semantic information more efficiently, particularly in scenarios involving Out-of-Vocabulary (OOV) terms.
+Furthermore, our approach enhances contextual relevance in transcriptions by prioritizing lattice paths with higher language model probabilities, resulting in superior transcription accuracy.
+This targeted approach represents a specific contextual improvement, addressing challenges associated with OOV terms and elevating the overall contextual accuracy of the ASR system.
+Additionally, our proposed approach introduces a novel perspective on lattice rescoring techniques within specific ASR contexts, contributing to a deeper understanding of their broader implications on ASR performance, even in datasets lacking contextual information.

+Runtime and cost for this model-The experiment, incorporating an H10 GPU in the speech recognition pipeline, incurred a total cost of \$500.
+This expense covered the GPU utilization for training and inference stages, contributing to the overall execution of the experiment.